awsdocs/amazon-opensearch-service-developer-guide/doc_source/alerting.md

-# Configuring alerts in Amazon Elasticsearch Service<a name="alerting"></a>
+# Configuring alerts in Amazon OpenSearch Service<a name="alerting"></a>

-Configure alerts in Amazon Elasticsearch Service \(Amazon ES\) to get notified when data from one or more indices meets certain conditions\.
+Configure alerts in Amazon OpenSearch Service to get notified when data from one or more indices meets certain conditions\.
 For example, you might want to receive an email if your application logs more than five HTTP 503 errors in one hour, or you might want to page a developer if no new documents have been indexed in the last 20 minutes\.

-Alerting requires Elasticsearch version 6\.2 or later\.
-For full documentation, including API descriptions, see the [Open Distro for Elasticsearch documentation](https://opendistro.github.io/for-elasticsearch-docs/docs/alerting/)\.
-This topic highlights the differences in alerting in \(Amazon ES\) compared to the open\-source version\.
+Alerting requires OpenSearch or Elasticsearch 6\.2 or later\.
+For full documentation, including API descriptions, see the [OpenSearch documentation](https://docs-beta.opensearch.org/monitoring-plugins/alerting/index/)\.
+This topic highlights the differences in alerting in OpenSearch Service compared to the open\-source version\.

 ****To get started with alerting****

-1. Choose **Alerting** from the Kibana main menu\.
+1. Choose **Alerting** from the OpenSearch Dashboards main menu\.

 1. Set up a destination for the alert\.
 Choose between Slack, Amazon Chime, a custom webhook, or Amazon SNS\.
 As you might imagine, notifications require connectivity to the destination\.
-For example, your Amazon ES domain must be able to connect to the internet to notify a Slack channel or send a custom webhook to a third\-party server\.
-The Amazon ES domain must have a public IP address to send alerts to a custom webhook\.
+For example, your OpenSearch Service domain must be able to connect to the internet to notify a Slack channel or send a custom webhook to a third\-party server\.
+The OpenSearch Service domain must have a public IP address to send alerts to a custom webhook\.

 1. Create a monitor in one of three ways: visually, using a query, or using an anomaly detector\.